[Published March 12, 2007, revised April 11, 2020]

 I know you care about something: a person, a place or an idea.
-And whatever you care about, you want to help that thing.
-You prefer to be of use and to act in service of that friend or concept, rather than against it.
-These two points together mean that some actions serve you more than others: the more aligned your cares and actions, the bigger the difference you make.
-You don’t need to candy-stripe or be nice to your strange uncle (or his weird kids): to make a difference you simply need to question the value of what you’re doing and do something about your answers.
+And whatever you care about is something you want to help.
+This means some actions serve you more than others: the more aligned your choices and beliefs, the bigger the difference you make.
+You don’t need to be a martyr or make grand sacrifices.
+To make a difference you must simply clarify what you care about, examine your behavior and do something about the gaps you find.

 The ego vs. things that matter

 Technology feeds our egos into making us feel powerful.
 One click, one touch, and wow!
 But technology has diminishing returns when it comes to difference making.
 In our time (and perhaps class, and country) progress isn’t as dependent on technology as it used to be.
-The glaring need for progress is in what we send over the pipes, and not the pipes themselves.
-Since the telegraph we’ve been sending most bits to most places: where we’re behind is in the quality of what we send each other.
-For example, here’s some difference making problems whose solutions are not dependent on recent technological advances:
+The glaring need for progress is more in what doesn’t fit through technological tubes, rather than the tubes themselves.
+Since the telegraph we’ve been sending bits to different places: where we’re behind is in the quality of what we’re sending.
+Here’s some difference making problems whose solutions are not dependent on recent technological advances:

 - You don’t know your neighbors.

-It’s these seemingly small things that have little to do with a particular technology, or science, or business that stand out as most memorable.
-We can all remember times when someone did something for us that mattered and it’s always these human things.
-Simple behaviors.
-Actions not heavily bound by technology.
-Surprising acts of people not being heartless and how powerful they can be.
+We all remember times when someone did something for us that mattered.
+It’s usually simple humane things.
+Actions not bound by technology or grand wealth.
+Just simple acts of people not being heartless and how powerful they can be.
 So why do we forget that it is these things, not tools and toys, that hold the essence of making a difference?

-On my last day at Microsoft I was invited (thanks to Surya Vanka) to do a last lecture.
+On my last day of a ten year career I was invited to give a last lecture (thanks to Surya Vanka).
 It was a wonderful event and I talked about important things to a friendly crowd.
 Afterwards, a peer I respected but didn’t know walked my way.
 He thanked me for the work I’d done.
 I asked why he’d never said anything before.
 He told me (get this) he thought I already knew.
 He figured I probably heard that sort of thing all the time.
 In essence, he didn’t want to annoy me with praise.
 Annoy me with praise!
 Is there a more absurd phrase in the English language?

-It made me think how many times I’d seen or read things that mattered to me and how rare it was I’d offered any praise in return.
+It made me think how many times I’d seen, read or experienced acts of generosity that mattered to me and how rare it was I’d offered any praise in return.

-Books that I loved (or read dozens of times), lectures I enjoyed, good advice I’d received, bus drivers who got me to work on time, police who kept me safe, people who made the food I ate, a waiter who made for a great evening, people I’d never sufficiently thanked for what they did.
-Coworkers and friends who who said honest things that changed me for the better, or who stuck up for me when others didn’t, who never learned the value their words had.
-I recognized an infinity of actions that made a difference to me that I had not acknowledged in any way and I was poisoned by it.
+Books I read a dozen times, good advice I’d received, bus drivers who got me to work on time, police who kept me safe, people who made the food I ate, a waiter who made for a great evening, people I’d never sufficiently thanked for what they did.
+Coworkers and friends who who said honest things that changed me for the better, or who stuck up for me when others didn’t, who never learned the value their choices had.
+I recognized an infinity of actions that made a difference to me that I had not acknowledged, not really.
+Not in proportion to the difference they made.
 I was less than the man who’d thanked me on my way out of the company.
 He did something about what mattered to him.
 He walked straight up, looked me in the eye, and offered his thanks, something, I realized, I didn’t know how to do.
 Or more accurately, that I didn’t want to do for some reason.

 The gift of time

 I buy more things than I make.
 I used to think it was a sign of some kind of capitalistic progress to be able to buy food and gifts instead of making them myself, but I’m not sure anymore.
-When it comes to difference making there is a different trend line.
-Money can come and go, but my time on this planet is finite.
+When it comes to difference making there is a different path.
+Money comes and goes, but my time on this planet is finite.
 How I spend my time, or who I spend it with means more than anything else in my universe.
-From at least the selfish view, giving my time is the most valuable gift I can give.
+Giving my time is the most valuable gift I can give.

 So when it comes to whatever it is I care about, I have to ask myself how much of my time, the ultimate commodity, I give to it.
 An hour a day?
 A day a week?
 A week a year?
-How many of my remaining minutes on this curious little planet will I invest in what matters most to me?
-How many things are there that I claim to care about, but haven’t spent time on in years? decades?
+How many of my remaining minutes on this curious little planet will I invest in what matters most?
+How many things are there that I claim to care about, but haven’t spent time on in months? years? decades?
 Ever?

-And if some of the things I care most about are people, I have to ask how I can best use my time to be of the most use to their time.
-Maybe instead of that boxed set of CDs, something nice but not particularly personal, I can make them dinner at my home: give them the gift of shared time.
+And if some of the things I care most about are people, I have to ask how I can best use my time to be most useful to their time.
+For people I know, maybe instead of that gift card, I make them dinner.
 Or perhaps a night at the theater for them and their spouse (sans me).
 How about a babysitter for a day, or a gift certificate for an hour of my time to do whatever they ask me to do (including volunteering me wherever they want).
 Money and things sure are nice but there is always a simpler more personal way, that if done well, makes the largest possible difference.
 And for people I don’t know, but who are part of my society, who do things I depend on but overlook, I have to do what I can to help them get by.

 The existential drive

 I’m pledging to myself, and to any of you that have read this far, that I’m going to thank people who do things I value (For starters, thanks for reading).
-I’ll leave funny thank you notes, buy them annonymous flowers, shake their hand and look ’em in the eye, tell others of their work, consider their needs and what I buy and who I vote for, and acknowledge the difference they’ve made for me and I’ll try to do the same for others.
+I’ll leave funny thank you notes, buy anonymous flowers, tell others of their work, consider their needs and what I buy and who I vote for, and acknowledge the difference they’ve made for me.

 None of what I’ve written may matter to you, but I hope you’ll consider what does and do something about it.

 - Volunteer match: An easy way to difference making is to go find people who need help.
-This is a dating service type thing for matching volunteers to things that need them, searchable by zip code.
+This is a dating service type thing for matching volunteers to things that need them, searchable by zip code (Pandemic specific opportunities).

 - Make a difference day: What do you know: a whole day where people try to do stuff they think matters.
 I just wish there was a day like this, but with less goody-two-shoes polish, something aimed at getting sarcastic wise-ass people like myself to volunteer (finger on nose).